US wrestling icon Hulk Hogan dies at 71

 Trump to take RNC stage for first speech since assassination attempt

 Hogan, whose legal name was Terry Bollea, became a universal symbol of WWE during the 1980s, with a beach-blonde handlebar moustache, bandanas, and towering physique that he paired with an over-the-top persona that endeared him to fans and captured the spectacle of wrestling entertainment.
+He referred to his bulging arms as “24-inch pythons” and often waved a US flag in the ring.

+Hogan was twice inducted into the WWE Hall of Fame and was never shy about his icon status, calling himself as the “Babe Ruth” of wrestling in a reference to the US baseball phenom who became synonymous with the sport.

 Hogan’s flair and bravado helped elevate US wrestling entertainment into a global phenomenon during the 1980s.
 He later became more involved in US politics, offering a full-throated endorsement of Donald Trump in the 2024 election.